 Santa Maria provides nightlife with everything from smart bars to noisy night clubs.
 Music is a big feature of cape verdean life.
 Many bars have live music in the evenings and the locals will soon be dancing and of course it is quite acceptable for visitors to join in.
 In fact it is expected, as fun is the key word.
+After all, the motto of Cape Verde is ‘Cape Verde, no stress’.
 The music of Cape Verde is infectious, and comprises the melodies of morna and the more animated rhythms of funaná.
 The young Cape Verdeans seem to have boundless energy and will often dance for hours.
-There is live music and dancing most evenings in bars such as Ocean Cafe, in the town square.
 In Santa Maria you will also find the biggest selection of cafes, restaurants, banks and shops, together with most of the tourist accommodation.

 Sal is one of the northern islands of Cape Verde, within the Barlavento (windward) island group.
 This makes it the closest island to Europe, consequently there are direct flights of approximately 6 hours from many cities in Europe.
 If you want a quiet, gentle holiday, that is possible.
-If you want a lively holiday with lots of activities during the day and a full-on nightlife experience, you will find that too.
+However, if you want a lively holiday with lots of activities during the day and a full-on nightlife experience, you will find that too.
 There is something for everyone on Sal.